Staining: Rhodamine

 Rhodamine is a protein specific fluorescent stain commonly used in fluorescence microscopy.

 Safranine

 Safranine (or Safranine O) is a red cationic dye.
 It binds to nuclei (DNA) and other tissue polyanions, including glycosaminoglycans in cartilage and mast cells, and components of lignin and plastids in plant tissues.
 Safranine should not be confused with saffron, an expensive natural dye that is used in some methods to impart a yellow colour to collagen, to contrast with blue and red colours imparted by other dyes to nuclei and cytoplasm in animal (including human) tissues.

 The incorrect spelling "safranin" is in common use.
 The -ine ending is appropriate for safranine O because this dye is an amine.

+Thiazole-Orange-Based DNA Dyes

+Thiazole Orange derivatives, such as SYBR Safe, SYBR Green, SYBR Gold, Pico Green, SYTO-16, SYTO-9 and TOPhBu are special cyanine dyes commonly used as fluorescent DNA sensors.
+The ability of the dyes to detect DNA at low concentrations was evaluated using two metrics: absolute fluorescence enhancement (AFE) and relative fluorescence enhancement (RFE).

 Stainability of tissues

 Tissues which take up stains are called chromatic.
 Chromosomes were so named because of their ability to absorb a violet stain.

 Positive affinity for a specific stain may be designated by the suffix -philic.
 For example, tissues that stain with an azure stain may be referred to as azurophilic.
 This may also be used for more generalized staining properties, such as acidophilic for tissues that stain by acidic stains (most notably eosin), basophilic when staining in basic dyes, and amphophilic when staining with either acid or basic dyes.
 In contrast, chromophobic tissues do not take up coloured dye readily.